cardin-higley-lab/CBASS/README.md

 2. (_optional_) Plotting some optional plots uses [PHATE](https://github.com/KrishnaswamyLab/PHATE) or [UMAP](https://umap-learn.readthedocs.io/en/latest/).
 CBASS uses their implememtation in python.
 Installation can be found bellow.

 ## Getting started
+### Matalb
 1. Make a copy of the CBASS directory and it to your Matlab path   `addpath(genpath( path_to_CBASS ))`.
-2. The function *CBASS_Main_DetectEnrichedMotif* encapsulate the whole pipeline.
-A Demonstration of how to run *CBASS_Main_DetectEnrichedMotif* can be found in the demo script *CBASS_Call_Main__Template.m* in the [Demo](https://github.com/ahof1704/gamma_bouts/edit/master/Demo) folder.
+2. The function *CBASS_Main_DetectEvents* encapsulate the whole pipeline.
+A Demonstration of how to run *CBASS_Main_DetectEnrichedMotif* can be found in the demo script *CBASS_Call_Main__Template.m* in the [Demo](https://github.com/cardin-higley-lab/CBASS/edit/master/matlab/Demo) folder.
 Make a copy of this script and modify it to load your data and reflect your local path.
-3. The source code for *CBASS_Main_DetectEnrichedMotif* can be found in the [Pipeline](https://github.com/ahof1704/gamma_bouts/edit/master/Pipeline) folder.
+3. The source code for *CBASS_Main_DetectEnrichedMotif* can be found in the [Pipeline](https://github.com/cardin-higley-lab/CBASS/edit/master/matlab/Pipeline) folder.
 The help section gives a detailed description its input, output and of the sufunctions implementing the different levels of the pipeline.
 Subfunctions also have a detailed help.
 Read and hack as needed.

 ## Setting up conda environment for optional plot
 ### Replicating our environment